Students may obtain college credit for competencies gained through formal

 - Earning credit for experiential learning through portfolio development or skills demonstration.

 - Earning credit through the assessment of work experience.

 - Converting certification or licensure from a state or national examination to credit.

 This program allows students, while still in high school, to take examinations for credit at the college level.
 DMACC awards credit for advanced placement through the Advanced Placement Program in art, computer science, English, foreign languages, history, mathematics, music and sciences.

-» Advanced Placement
+» Advanced Placement (See Appendix A)

 Des Moines Area Community College will award credit based on scores obtained on the General examinations and Subject examinations.
 CLEP credit will not be granted if it duplicates credit for a course already taken.